mgreenberry/MS2-Smart-Associates/TESTING.md

 * Result: -  I then directed me back to the home (index.html) page, i.e - clicking the 'Smart Associates' text on projects (projects.js) directed me back to the Home (index.html) page
 * Verdict: - Working as intended

-**Each page also contained an 'accessability' button in the footer**
+**Each page also contains the following links within the navigaiton bar**
+1. Services
-* Expectation: - The 'accessibility' button should enable a user to change the font size on the page they are viewing
+   * Expectation: - A user clicks the 'Services' link and is directed to the 'Contact Us' content
-* Test: - Click the accessibility icon
+   * Test: - Click the link and be directed to the 'Services' content
-* Result: - Brings up a menu to change the settings of the website
+   * Result: - I clicked this button on every page and was directed to the correct content
    * Verdict: - Working as intended

-**Each page also contains the following links within the navigaiton bar**
+2. Projects
+   * Expectation: - A user clicks the 'Projects' link and is directed to the 'Contact Us' content
+   * Test: - Click the link and be directed to the 'Projects' content
+   * Result: - I clicked this button on every page and was directed to the correct content
+   * Verdict: - Working as intended

-1. Contact Us
+3. Contact Us
    * Expectation: - A user clicks the 'contact us' link and is directed to the 'Contact Us' content
    * Test: - Click the link and be directed to the 'Contact Us' content
    * Result: - I clicked this button on every page and was directed to the correct content